 Alternatively, you could open a TransferWise borderless multi currency account, which allows you to pay and get paid in multiple currencies.
 You can convert your money between the supported currencies for a small fee, and transfer the money to a local bank account.
-From early 2018 you will also be able to get a debit card connected to your borderless account, which will make it even easier to pay for your life in the UK.
+You can also get a debit card connected to your multi-currency account, which makes it even easier to pay for your life in the UK.
 If you’re not ready for a new bank account just yet, you can also use TransferWise to send money with transparent fees, at the same exchange rate you find on Google.
 Making things cheaper and simpler.

 Work visas, especially for non-EU citizens like Americans and Australians, can be hard to come by.
 In general, it’s not too tough to find a job in the UK, but you’ll probably need to prove you’re more competent or valuable than your UK counterparts who are vying for the position.
 In some trades, however, the shortage of qualified employees have led to a major increase in foreign hiring.

 If you’re ready to get started on your job hunt, the following sites can help you check out open positions and begin your applications:

 Outside of major cities, the UK’s rental market is actually pretty small - only 10% of the UK population rents.
 That being said, it's possible to find rentals, especially if you’re willing to live in a bit more of an urban area.